23 April 2012

 Conclusions: In patients with anterior MI, despite contemporary treatment, ventricular remodeling is still a common event.
 In addition, diastolic function can have an important role as a predictor of remodeling in this scenario.

-Keywords: Myocardial Infarction - ultrasonography, Middle Aged, Male, Humans, Female, Echocardiography, Aged, Prevalence, Ventricular Remodeling
+Keywords: Myocardial Infarction - ultrasonography, Echocardiography, Prevalence, Ventricular Remodeling

 01 May 2022 : EditorialEditorial: Cardiovascular Complications at One Year After SARS-CoV-2 Infection are Independent of Underlying Cardiovascular Risk Factors or Severity of COVID-19